 Contemplation [of the Blessed Sacrament in Adoration] prolongs Communion and enables one to meet Christ, true God and true man, in a lasting way, to let oneself be seen by him and to experience his presence.
 When we contemplate him present in the Blessed Sacrament of the altar, Christ draws near to us and becomes more intimate to us than we are to ourselves.
 He grants us a share in his divine life in a transforming union and, in the Spirit, He gives us access to the Father, as He himself said to Philip: “He who has seen me has seen the Father” (Jn.
 14:9). … Remaining in silence before the Blessed Sacrament, it is Christ totally and really present whom we discover, whom we adore and with whom we are in contact. – Blessed John Paul II

-Exposition of Blessed Sacrament in Fisher House Chapel
+Exposition of Blessed Sacrament in the Main Church

-We now offer Exposition & Adoration of the Blessed Sacrament every day of the week from at 9:00 a.m. to 10:00 p.m. in the Fisher House.
-The Fisher House is located on the right once the main entrance becomes a gravel road, just beyond the volleyball court.
+We now offer Exposition & Adoration of the Blessed Sacrament Monday through Friday from 9:00 a.m. to 2:00 p.m. in the Blessed Sacrament Chapel which is located near the Tabernacle behind the Altar of the Main Church.

 We are looking for two volunteer adorers to cover each open hour so that the Blessed Sacrament is never left unattended (We can not allow this to occur).
 Volunteering to cover one "preassigned" hour a week, allowing yourself be "scheduled" according to your availability, or being a "sub" helps make Exposition & Adoration of the Blessed Sacrament possible here at St. Thomas More.

 Existing Adorers: Manage your schedule or request a sub

 Fill Out an Application to become a registered adorer